micaelpreis/rubyonrails-advertise-agency/README.md

 #### Manual Testing

-The CSV files created by the author to test the application were filled with data so that we could test the following scenarios:
+The CSV files created by the author to test the application were filled with data so that we could test and validate the following scenarios:

 * **Campaign 1** - Show Top 10 Banners
 	* 12 total banners, from ID '1' to '12', all with revenue